 Do you agree that it's shameful that we who know the truth are not willing to pay the cost to bring this message to those who are lost and perishing?

 Do you not know that it is required of servants of Christ that we be found trustworthy in our stewardship of the gospel?

 Who do you know who has no knowledge of God?
 What are you doing to put them in mind of the coming judgment and the command from the risen King for all men everywhere to repent (Acts 17:30-31)?

 If the answer is "nothing," then Paul suggests that we, too, should be ashamed.

 Fortunately, God is pleased in His grace to give us further opportunities to be found faithful and trustworthy with His gospel - even if we've been negligent in the past!

 The sting of death is sin, and the power of sin is the law; but thanks be to God, who gives us the victory through our Lord Jesus Christ.
 Therefore, my beloved brethren, be steadfast, immovable, always abounding in the work of the Lord, knowing that your toil is not in vain in the Lord.
 (1 Corinthians 15:56-58)

-God is able to use His church for the praise and glory of His name (Ephesians 3:20-21) and He has made us adequate for this task of proclaiming His glory and goodness to the world (2 Corinthians 3:4-6, 1 Peter 3:9-10).
-Therefore, let us no longer live for ourselves, but live for Him (Galatians 2:20) in the strength He provides, knowing that He is able to accomplish what He has begun (Philippians 1:6)!
+God is able to use His church for the praise and glory of His name (Ephesians 3:20-21).
+He has made us adequate for this task of proclaiming His glory and goodness to the world (2 Corinthians 3:4-6, 1 Peter 3:9-10).
+Therefore, let us no longer live for ourselves.
+Let's live for Him (Galatians 2:20) in the strength He provides, knowing that He is able to accomplish what He has begun (Philippians 1:6)!